rust-lang/leadership-council/policies/membership/auto-alumni.md

 # Keeping membership aligned with reality

-This policy outlines how the Rust Project will maintain the membership in rust-lang/team to be kept up to date.
+This policy outlines how the Council will help maintain the membership in rust-lang/team to be kept up to date.

 ## Goals